 Piglet sidled up to Pooh from behind.
 “Pooh!” he whispered.
 “Yes, Piglet?”
 “Nothing,” said Piglet, taking Pooh’s paw.
 “I just wanted to be sure of you.” ~ A.A.
 Milne.

-One of the best parts of being in a loving relationship is feeling sure of your partner without having to ask for reassurance!
-Secure, happy, fulfilled, and protected.
-If you’re in a bad relationship with an unhealthy partner, read Should I Stay or Should I Go?: A Guide to Knowing if Your Relationship Can–and Should–be Saved.
+If you’re in a bad relationship with an unhealthy person, read Should I Stay or Should I Go?
+A Guide to Knowing if Your Relationship Can–and Should–be Saved.
+You need to go beyond these signs – you need guidance from an expert.

 10 Signs of a Bad Relationship